MindEvo/calculator/README.md

-# I wanted to check out Rust.
+I wanted to check out Rust.

-# Resource
-# Freecodecamp.org Youtube url: https://youtu.be/MsocPEZBd-M
+I followed along with this video by Freecodecamp.org: https://youtu.be/MsocPEZBd-M